Wis 59th State Square & Round Dance Convention

 It's Was a Busy Summer for NexGen-SD Dancers!

-Check out the "News" page to see what we did in 2017!
+Check out the "News" page to see what we did this year!

 Check Out the New Club 50 Page!

 See our new Club 50 page under More Info > Club 50 Program

 We have added 2 new videos worth watching.
 Check them out!

 Check Out The New Photo Gallery!

 We have added a photo gallery for your enjoyment.
 See it here!

 Where Will The Tri-State Spinners Be Next Year?

 Checkout the Events Page For The Latest Dates & Places!